 Liberation Yoga

-Liberation Yoga has been a popular spot on La Brea Avenue for 14 years – though now it is in a new location a bit further south that its original La Brea site.
-A variety of classes, for all students at all levels, are offered.
+Liberation Yoga has been a popular spot on La Brea Avenue for 14 years — although now it is in a new location a bit further south than its original La Brea site.
+A variety of classes are offered for all students at all levels.
 Specialized classes include Family Yoga, Toddler Yoga, Pre/Post Natal, Gentle Restorative, and Teen Girls Yoga to name a few.

 Disclaimer: MomsLA has made every effort to confirm the information in this article; however, things can often change.
 Therefore, MomsLA makes no representations or warranties about the accuracy of the information published here.
 MomsLA strongly urges you to confirm any event details, like date, time, location, and admission, with the third party hosting the event.
 You assume the sole risk of relying on any of the information in our list.
 MomsLA is in no way responsible for any injuries or damages you sustain while attending any third-party event posted on our website.
 Please read our Terms of Use which you have agreed to based on your continued use of this website.
 Some events have paid to be listed on MomsLA.